Migrating from 2.x to 3.x

 import { ArrayObserver } from "@microsoft/fast-element";

-deferHydrationAttribute moved to @microsoft/fast-element
+deferHydrationAttribute moved to @microsoft/fast-element/hydration.js

-2.x imported deferHydrationAttribute from the root package.
+In 2.x, deferHydrationAttribute was exported by the root package.

 2.x Example: